 20. Provide valuable content.

-Again, not traditional conversion rate optimization, but still moves the needle.
+Again, this is not traditional conversion rate optimization, but it still moves the needle.

 See below how Kap7 uses content about water polo drills and tips to supplement their expertise in water polo swimwear.

-If you can’t grab the visitor’s attention in the first 3 seconds, then you probably have lost them.
+If you can’t grab the visitor’s attention in the first three seconds, then you’ve probably lost them.

 Images will be the first thing someone sees and uses to judge a website subconsciously.
 Make sure if you are going to use large images on the homepage to choose carefully and try to catch the visitors attention in a positive way.

 Don’t overwhelm a visitor with too many options and CTAs on one screen.

 I suggest having an ‘Add to Wishlist’, ‘Share Icons’, ‘Add to Cart’, ‘Learn More’, etc all in the same area on the same page.

 Drive the user to the call-to-action that you want them to perform on that page.
 If they are on a product page, then use ‘Add to Cart’.
 If they are on the Cart page use: ‘Proceed to Checkout’.